Gill Schor is the publisher of Sports History Magazine, a unique publication that features engaging articles related to sports history.

 Why Was the Spitball Banned?

-Pitchers developed their spitball techniques because it won matches.
+Pitchers developed their spitball techniques because they won matches.
 The only two American League hurlers to win 40 games in a single season were both spitballers: Jack Chesbro of the New York Highlanders (1904) and Ed Walsh of the Chicago White Sox (1908).

 Team Owners Were Focused on Increasing Gate Receipts